CPE: Certificate of Proficiency in English

-The Cambridge English: Proficiency proves that a candidate is fluent in English and can read, speak, listen and communicate easily.
+The Cambridge English Proficiency proves that a candidate is fluent in English and can read, speak, listen and communicate in English speaking environment.
 The test is set at Level C2 of the Common European Framework of Reference for Languages (CEFR).
 Referring to this level means a candidate can:

 - Have good knowledge of the language to read and interpret academic material of more advanced than the average speaker, including PG and PhD programmes